lucasprus/sky-mean-app/README.md

 On the fronted I started off from a Yeoman scaffold for an Angular project.

-TODO:

-- e2e testing

-## Local setup:
+## Local setup

-Run the following from the root folder of the project:
+Run the following from the root folder of the project

-### Install global Node packages if not already present:
+### Install global Node packages if not already present

 ```shell
 npm install -g grunt-cli